I got the chance to visit Kings Island in Mason, OH last weekend! While I was there, I rode their new GCI wooden coaster, Mystic Timbers 4 times!

 Personally, when they said it was themed to wood, I thought that they were just theming the ride to itself, which in my opinion, isn’t theming.

-In the beginning of the 2016 season, there were fences around the area with some trees that had already come down.
+At the beginning of the 2016 season, there were fences around the area with some trees that had already come down.
 The area behind the fence that was visible now is the queue line and station of the ride.

 The coaster was announced in August of 2016.
 People were speculating what the new attraction would be.
 I honestly thought they would build a Giga coaster, but then towards the beginning of July 2016, I thought it would be a GCI wooden coaster!